 Reaching 0.5% of total electricity generated in 2021.

-200% of the average SREC (solar AEC) price paid by power provider in that year.
-The Solar Alternative Compliance Payment (SACP) is the penalty price, that power providers must pay per SREC if they are unable to file the required number of SRECs at the end of the compliance period.
+The PA SACP is 200% of the average SREC (solar AEC) price paid by power providers in that year.
+The Solar Alternative Compliance Payment (SACP) is the penalty price that electricity suppliers must pay per SREC if they fail to file the required number of SRECs by the end of each compliance period.